 Proper Installation & Storage

-Are rug pads necessary for all rugs?
+Are rug pads necessary for all types of rugs?

-What’s the best rug pad for hardwood floors?
+What is the best rug pad for hardwood floors?

-Can a rug pad damage my floor?
+Can a rug pad cause damage to my floor?